psu13/mutable-states/content/Yak Shaving and Typography.md

 Inevitably using $\rm\TeX$ even casually brought my brain back around to checking in on Knuth.
 You can't really avoid it.
 In the twenty five years since I looked last he had apparently:

 1. Finished off his software, mostly.
-2. He finally <a href="https://www-cs-faculty.stanford.edu/~knuth/taocp.html">redid Volumes 1 to 3, and started Volume 4</a>.
 3. He published 5 books about $\rm\TeX$ and the fonts.
+4. He co-wrote a <a href="https://www.amazon.com/Concrete-Mathematics-Foundation-Computer-Science/dp/0201558025/">textbook on math for Computer Science.</a>.
-4. He <a href="https://www-cs-faculty.stanford.edu/~knuth/abcde.html#abcde">re-published those five books in 2000</a>.
+4. He re-published the  <a href="https://www-cs-faculty.stanford.edu/~knuth/abcde.html#abcde">five books about $\rm\TeX$ and the fonts</a> in 2000.
+5. He finally <a href="https://www-cs-faculty.stanford.edu/~knuth/taocp.html">redid Volumes 1 to 3, and started Volume 4</a>.
 5. He published <a href="https://www-cs-faculty.stanford.edu/~knuth/selected.html">a large series of retrospective collections</a>, mostly about his academic work, and <a href="https://www-cs-faculty.stanford.edu/~knuth/dt.html">one is just about the $\rm\TeX$ project and its history</a>.
 That's where most of my story came from.
 6. He <a href="https://www-cs-faculty.stanford.edu/~knuth/mmixware.html">rebuilt the fake computer and assembly language</a> used in his books to study "real" code.
 7. Who knows what else.